The Best Time to Sleep Train Your Baby

 Many people might choose to sleep train their baby earlier, even as young as 12 weeks old.

-For young infants, I don’t recommend formal sleep training until about 6 months old.
+For young infants, I don’t recommend formal sleep training until about 6 months old due to their immature brain.

 At birth, babies are born with approximately 25% of their brain developed.
 By 5 years old 90% of their brain is developed.
 That is a lot of growth in early childhood!!!

-This means that newborns don’t have the brain capacity to regulate themselves once they become distressed.
+The brain research tells us newborns don’t have the brain capacity to regulate themselves once they become distressed.
 For example, when a newborn cries, they need someone to help them calm down – through feeding, holding, rocking.
 Dr. Harvey Karp’s 5 S’s for soothing babies are commonly used.

 For these youngest infants, I recommend Baby-Led Sleep Shaping.
 This approach works with your baby’s needs and temperament, and gently lays a foundation of good sleep practices.
 By introducing developmentally appropriate elements to parents’ responses, schedule and environment, infants can learn skills that may reduce the need to sleep train later on.